jjvanzon/JJs-Reference-Architecture/apis.md

 An alternative for inheritance might be to use a `1-to-1` related object to represent the base of the entity.
 Although, `NHibernate` and other `ORM's` are  not a fan of `1 => 1` relationships either.
 Oh well, all in a day's work.
 Letting two entity types use a mutual `interface` might be an alternative too.

-### Conclusion
+#### Conclusion

 If this makes you lose grip on reality and wonder whether `ORM's` are worth it?
 Well, they might still be worth it.
 They might allow you to program focusing on the meaning of things, rather than how to store it.
 Even though that is ambiguous because the story above suggests you'd still be better off knowing what it does and when it does it.
 You just don't need to do it yourself, or see much of it in the code.

-SQL
+### SQL
----

-Executing queries onto a database is normally done through ORM, but if performance is an issue, it can be combined with SQL.
+Executing queries onto a database is normally done through `ORM`, but if performance is an issue, it can be combined with `SQL`.

 A choice was made, not to use stored procedures or views.
-Instead the SQL files were stored directly the .NET projects, under a sub-folder named `Sql`.
+Instead the `SQL` files were stored directly the `.NET` projects, under a sub-folder named `Sql`.

 ![](images/sql-sub-folder.png)

-The classic way of executing SQL in .NET would be to use `System.Data.SqlClient`.
-But instead, the `SqlExecutor` API might be used.
+The classic way of executing `SQL` in `.NET` would be to use `System.Data.SqlClient`.
+But instead, the `SqlExecutor API` might be used.

 A version of it is available on [`JJs-Pre-Release-Package-Feed`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.SqlClient).

-With an API like that, we can execute SQL in a strongly-typed way, often with only a single code line.
+With an `API` like that, we can execute `SQL` in a strongly-typed way, often with only a single code line.

 The first choice of doing it is to make the SQL file embedded resources:

 ![](images/sql-as-embedded-resource.png)

-This makes the SQL be deployed together with your DLL or EXE, because compiles the SQL file right into the assembly.
+This makes the `SQL` be deployed together with your `DLL` or `EXE`, because compiles the `SQL` file right into the assembly.

-The SQL may look as follows:
+The `SQL` may look as follows:

 ```sql
 update Ingredient set Name = @name where ID = @id;
 ```

-Then put an enum in the SQL folder in your .NET project:
+Then put an enum in the `SQL` folder in your `.NET` project:

 ![](images/sql-enum.png)

-Add enum members that exactly correspond to the file names of the sql files:
+Add `enum` members that exactly correspond to the file names of the `sql` files:

 ```cs
 namespace JJ.Demos.SqlExecutor.Sql